-The city itself is full of timeless and beautiful architecture, stunning waterfronts, lush green parks, culture, museums, history, amazing food and a great night life.
+The city is full of timeless and beautiful architecture, stunning waterfronts, lush green parks, culture, museums, history, amazing food, and great nightlife.

 So I couldn’t turn down the chance to share some of the interesting things I know about my favorite city with you all, could I?!

 Here are my 10 friendly facts about Amsterdam.

 Amsterdam is a city built on wooden poles.
 Lots and lots and lots of wooden poles.

 Due to the thick layer of fen and clay present in the soil of the city, all the city’s buildings were erected on wooden poles that are fixed into a sandy layer of the ground over 35 feet deep!

 Normally, a house rests on about 10 wooden poles, but the bigger buildings sit on thousands of them.